This is where all 50 states stand on reopening - KVIA

 District of Columbia

-Washington, DC Mayor Muriel E. Bowser extended a stay-at-home order effective until May 15.
+Washington, DC Mayor Muriel E. Bowser extended a stay-at-home order until May 15.

 “I don’t know if that means we will be open on May 16, but it will be a point for us to check in.
-And if we need to extend it beyond that, we certainly will,” Bowser said during Wednesday’s press briefing.
+And if we need to extend it beyond that, we certainly will,” Bowser said during April 15 media briefing.

 Florida